tracelogoRB BCBSNC Reimbursement Policy - Imaging for Low Back Pain

 considered clinically appropriate.

-• Regardless of the patient's age, unless the patient represents with one of the "red flags" listed below or has uncomplicated low back pain that has lasted for more than 28 days, imaging services (X-ray, CT scan, or MRI) billed within 28 days of a principal diagnosis of uncomplicated LBP are not eligible for reimbursement.
+• Regardless of the patient's age, unless the patient represents with one of the "red flags" listed below or has uncomplicated low back pain lasting more than 28 days, imaging services (X-ray, CT scan, or MRI) billed within 28 days of a principal diagnosis of uncomplicated LBP are not eligible for reimbursement.

-Note: It is NOT necessary to report the 'red flag' diagnosis on the claim form, but the healthcare record must include evidence of the 'red flag' diagnosis.
+• If performing an imaging study on a patient with low back pain lasting less than 28 days based on a 'red flag', it is NOT necessary to report the "red flag" diagnosis on the claim form, but the healthcare record must include evidence of the 'red flag' diagnosis and the imaging CPT code must be appended with Modifier KX.

 With one exception, this reimbursement policy applies to all BCBS plans, including but not limited to: